Manage IPs and Variables¶

-Malicious Pattern.
-From the example of test on the image, the variable is “get.abc” and the pattern is “123456../../../............”.
-You can know it’s a hacking attack from the pattern.
-If you believe the content is some legitimate text, for example you submit some text in the article which contains a sensitive word falsely alerted, you need to set the IP as “Monitored” and also whitelist the Variable in Centrora Firewall Panel –> Advance Settings –> Variables Management to avoid it happening again in the future.
+Detected Content.
+From the example of test with index.php?a=%27union, the variable is “get.a” and the blocked content is “union”.
+You can know it’s a hacking attack from the blocked content.
+If the content is some legitimate text, for example you submit some text in the article which contains a sensitive word falsely alerted, you need to set the IP as “Monitored” and also whitelist the Variable in Variables Management to avoid it happening again in the future.

 When you believe an IP is falsely logged and the variable is frequently falsely alerted, you can whitelist the variable in Variables Management.
 Go to the menu

-Centrora Firewall Main Panel --> Advance Settings --> Variables Management.
+Firewall Setting --> Variables Fine-tuning.
 Let’s still take the above test as example and assume it’s a false alert.
-You can find all existing logged variables there and locate the one which we are going to whitelist based on the variable value “abc”.
+You can find all existing logged variables there and locate the one which we are going to whitelist based on the variable value “a”.
 Choose the variable and use the “Ignore the Variable” button to whitelist it.

 In the Variables Management section, each variable also has 3 possible states to choose from.